 - Practitioners, developers, engineers, and researchers

 Beyond computer games and neural architecture search, practical applications of deep reinforcement learning to improve classical classification or detection tasks are few and far between.
-Vijay Gabale outlines a technique and the experiences of applying DRL on improving the distribution input datasets to achieve state-of-the-art performance, specifically on object detection tasks.
+Vijay Gabale outlines a technique and some experiences of applying DRL on improving the distribution input datasets to achieve state-of-the-art performance, specifically on object-detection tasks.

-Through extensive performance testing, Vijay explains that the framework is far more inexpensive to achieve the same or better result than doing a neural architecture search for a given problem, (i.e., a well-formed data distribution trumps custom discovered neural architecture).
-Furthermore, the framework is able to achieve state-of-the-art results on PASCAL visual object classes (VOC) and Microsoft common object in context (MS COCO) datasets, in using single shot multibox detection (SSD) technique, proposed in 2016, by applying the framework on the underlying datasets.
+The framework is far more inexpensive than doing a neural architecture search for a given problem, and it can achieve the same or better results (i.e., a well-formed data distribution trumps custom discovered neural architecture).
+Furthermore, the framework is able to achieve state-of-the-art results on PASCAL visual object classes (VOC) and Microsoft common object in context (MS COCO) datasets by using the single shot multibox detection (SSD) technique—proposed in 2016—by applying the framework on the underlying datasets.
 Vijay shows an example of a custom dataset, with its visualization, where it’s possible to achieve 22% performance improvement using SSD as compared focal-loss driven RetinaNet architecture.

 - A basic understanding of deep learning